-Apple’s latest iOS 15 comes with the ability to add a Portrait Mode in video calls made via FaceTime and other video calling apps.
-This feature allows the user to add a bokeh effect to the video call, which can help hide the background.
-It’s one of the really useful and exciting features offered in iOS 15.
+You can enable portrait effects in video calls made via FaceTime and other video calling apps like WhatsApp.
+This adds a bokeh effect to the video call, which can help blur and hide the background.
+It’s one of the exciting features offered in iOS 15.

-In this post, we’re going to show you how you can blur the background in video calls on your iPhone or iPad.
+In this tutorial, we show you how you can blur the background in video calls on your iPhone or iPad.

 Enable background blur in FaceTime video calls

-Now that you know about device support, we can enable the background blur in video calls.
-With iOS 15, FaceTime features Portrait Mode, which makes it an excellent video calling app.
-Here’s how to turn the feature on.
+Now that you know about device support, here’s how you can enable the background blur in video calls:

-1) Launch FaceTime on your supported iPhone or iPad.
+- Launch FaceTime on your iPhone or iPad.

-2) Start a video call and tap on your video view, which is available at the bottom right corner.
+- Start a video call and tap your video view, which is available at the bottom right corner.

 This will instantly blur everything except you.
-However, the blur isn’t really strong, and can’t be adjusted.
-It can help hide some mess in the background though.
+However, the blur isn’t extreme and can’t be adjusted, but it can certainly help hide some mess in the background.

 Enable background blur in any video calling app

-1) Start a video call on a third-party app.
+- Start a video call in a third-party app.

-2) While on the video call, launch Control Center.
+- While on the video call, open Control Center.
 On iPhones with Face ID, you’ll have to swipe down from the right corner of the display.
-With devices that have a Touch ID/Home Button, you can swipe up from the bottom of the screen.
+With the iPhone SE series having a Touch ID/Home Button, swipe up from the bottom of the screen.

-3) In Control Center, tap on the Video Effects toggle.
+- In Control Center, tap the Video Effects tile.

 You can now tap anywhere outside the tile to return to your video call and see the background blur in action.

-The addition of Portrait Mode or background blur in video calls is a really nice feature to have.
-It improves the video call experience, and brings down the gap between FaceTime and other video calling apps such as Zoom. iOS 15 also brings several other new features to FaceTime such as SharePlay, improved Mic control, and the ability to call Android or Windows users.
+The addition of Portrait Mode or background blur in video calls is a nice feature to have.
+It improves the video call experience and brings down the gap between FaceTime and other video calling apps such as Zoom.